Get a Library Card

 Baltimore County residents can register for a free Baltimore County Public Library card in person or online.

-- In Person: For a permanent card with full library privileges, visit the Service Desk at any branch and bring a current photo ID
+- In Person: For a permanent card with full library privileges, visit the Service Desk at any branch and bring a current photo ID.
+A printable registration form (PDF) is also available.

 - Online: For an e-card with limited privileges, register online.
-An e-card allows you to place holds on materials and use online research databases and other selected resources.
-Downloadable materials from cloudLibrary or RBDigital are not available with an e-card.
-A permanent card is recommended for full access to all materials and services
+An e-card allows you to place holds on materials and use online research databases and other selected digital resources, such as OverDrive, CloudLibrary and Kanopy.
+A permanent card, which must be obtained in person, is recommended for full access to all materials and services.

 - Maryland Vehicle Administration-issued ID: driver's license, State-issued ID